graceli458/graceli458/README.md

 ### Hi there 👋
+I'm Grace, a senior at Barnard College studying Computer Science and English.
+My research interests lie at the intersection of NLP, AI, and HCI.
+I primarily focus on building system that explore user interactions to improve science commmunication, creative thinking, and productive struggle.

 <!--
 **graceli458/graceli458** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.